-Mozambique secured sufficient financing to sustain universal coverage of LLINs, RDTs and ACTs in 2020 and has sufficient stocks.
+Mozambique secured sufficient financing to sustain universal coverage of LLINs, RDTs and ACTs in 2022 and has sufficient stocks.
 The country has carried out sufficient IRS and procured sufficient LLINs to achieve 100% operational coverage of vector control in the targeted at risk population.
 The country has carried out insecticide resistance monitoring since 2015 and has reported the results to WHO.
-Mozambique has also completed the national insecticide resistance monitoring and management plan.
+Mozambique has also completed the national insecticide resistance monitoring and management plan and has carried out drug resistance testing since 2018 and has reported the results to WHO.
 Mozambique has also scaled up implementation of iCCM.
 Mozambique has launched its Zero Malaria Starts with Me campaign.
 The country is also showing leadership in malaria control through its participation in the High Burden High Impact approach.